Coeptis Therapeutics Holdings, - GuruFocus.com

 PR Newswire

-WEXFORD, Pa., June 14, 2023 /PRNewswire/ -- Coeptis Therapeutics Holdings, Inc. (NASDAQ: COEP) ("Coeptis" or the "Company"), a biopharmaceutical company developing innovative cell therapy platforms for cancer, today announced the pricing of an underwritten offering for gross proceeds of approximately $3.5 million to a single healthcare focused investor prior to deducting underwriting discounts and commissions and offering expenses.
+WEXFORD, Pa., June 16, 2023 /PRNewswire/ -- Coeptis Therapeutics Holdings, Inc. (NASDAQ: COEP) ("Coeptis" or the "Company"), a biopharmaceutical company developing innovative cell therapy platforms for cancer, today announced the closing of an underwritten offering for gross proceeds of approximately $3.5 million to a single healthcare focused investor prior to deducting underwriting discounts and commissions and offering expenses.

-The offering is comprised of (i) 2,150,000 shares of common stock, (ii) 1,350,000 pre-funded warrants, (iii) 3,062,500 Series A Warrants with an exercise price of $1.65 per share and a term of five years following the initial exercise date, and (iv) 3,062,500 Series B Warrants with an exercise price of $1.65 per share and a term of five years following the initial exercise date.
-The warrants issued in this offering are fixed priced and do not contain any variable pricing, resets or priced based anti-dilution features.
+The offering was comprised of (i) 2,150,000 shares of common stock, (ii) 1,350,000 pre-funded warrants, (iii) 3,062,500 Series A Warrants with an exercise price of $1.65 per share and a term of five years following the initial exercise date, and (iv) 3,062,500 Series B Warrants with an exercise price of $1.65 per share and a term of five years following the initial exercise date.
+The warrants issued in this offering are fixed priced and do not contain any variable pricing, resets or price based anti-dilution features.
 The pre-funded warrant is exercisable at $0.0001.
-The closing of the offering is expected to take place on or about June 16, 2023, subject to the satisfaction or waiver of customary closing conditions.

 Ladenburg Thalmann & Co.
-Inc. is acting as sole book-running manager in connection with this offering.
+Inc. acted as sole book-running manager in connection with this offering.

-The securities are being offered pursuant to a registration statement on Form S-1 (File No. 333-269782), which was declared effective by the United States Securities and Exchange Commission ("SEC") on June 13, 2023, and related MEF registration statements on Form S-1 that was filed with the SEC on June 13, 2023 and June 14, 2023.
+The securities were offered pursuant to a registration statement on Form S-1 (File No. 333-269782), which was declared effective by the United States Securities and Exchange Commission ("SEC") on June 13, 2023 and related MEF registration statements on Form S-1 that was filed with the SEC on June 13, 2023 and June 14, 2023.

 This press release does not constitute an offer to sell or the solicitation of an offer to buy, nor will there be any sales of these securities in any jurisdiction in which such offer, solicitation or sale would be unlawful prior to registration or qualification under the securities laws of such jurisdiction.
 The offering is being made solely by means of a prospectus.
-A preliminary prospectus relating to the proposed offering was filed with the SEC on June 13, 2023 and is available on the SEC's website located at http://www.sec.gov.
-A final prospectus relating to this offering will be filed by Coeptis with the SEC.
-When available, copies of the final prospectus can be obtained at the SEC's website at http://www.sec.gov or from Ladenburg Thalmann & Co.
+A final prospectus relating to this offering was filed by Coeptis with the SEC on June 15, 2023.
+Copies of the final prospectus can be obtained at the SEC's website at http://www.sec.gov. or from Ladenburg Thalmann & Co.
 Inc., Prospectus Department, 640 Fifth Avenue, 4th Floor, New York, New York 10019 or by email at [email protected].

 About Coeptis Therapeutics Holdings, Inc.